 Part 4: Catherine Howard / Katherine Parr

-brought Catherine up after her mother died and her father kept
+duchess brought up Catherine after her mother had died and her

-at Hampton Court to buy his silence when Henry married
+to secretary at Hampton Court to buy his silence when Henry married

-Catherine,

-but when his indiscretions were uncovered, she was
+Catherine.
+However, when his indiscretions were uncovered, she was

-implicated and

-with the fall of Catherine, she was imprisoned in
+implicated and, with the fall of Catherine, she was imprisoned in

-A handsome retainer who was popular with women, Francis Dereham
+A handsome retainer who was popular with the women,

-started in the days when she lived at the dowager's home and
+had started in the days in which she lived at the dowager's home and

 Anne of Cleves.
 Thomas Cranmer discovered this and the resulting